Update the logic that probes for the borgmatic streaming database dump, bootstrap metadata, and check state directories (#934). #937

 No description provided.

-Delete Branch "update-runtime-directory-logic"
+Delete branch "update-runtime-directory-logic"

 Deleting a branch is permanent.
 Although the deleted branch may continue to exist for a short time before it actually gets removed, it CANNOT be undone in most cases.
 Continue?